Geoogolla/enterprise-docs/docs/administrator-guide/authentication/single-sign-on/oauth-2.0/amazon-cognito.md

         Provider Name
     </td>
     <td>
-        It represents the name of the authentication provider to be displayed in the login page.
+        It represents the name of the authentication provider to be displayed on the login page.
     </td>
 </tr>
 <tr>